onap/dcaegen2/docs/sections/services/son-handler/son_handler_overview.rst

 (b) Autonomously taking actions for ANR updates
 (c) Preparing the message contents required by SDN-R to re-configure the RAN nodes with PCI/ANR updates

-The logic may not be 100% fool-proof (i.e., cover all possible scenarios and boundary-counditions as in real field deployments), as well as the most efficient one.
+The logic may not be 100% fool-proof (i.e., cover all possible scenarios and boundary-conditions as in real field deployments), as well as the most efficient one.
 An attempt has been made to balance the usefulness for a PoC versus the complexity of handling all possible scenarios.
 It is intended to provide a good base for the community/users to enhance it further as required.

 The details of the state machines of all the threads in the core logic are available in https://wiki.onap.org/pages/viewpage.action?pageId=56131985.